niurur/niurur.github.io/README.md

 - **M.Sc Eng. in Electrical and Electronic Engineering (GPA 3.84/4.00)**
   - Graduated from University of Peradeniya, Nov 2019.
-  - I specialized in Control Systems and Instrumentation and achieved the highest grades, particularly excelling in subjects such as Pattern Recognition, Artificial Intelligence, and Embedded Systems.
+  - Specialized in Control Systems and Instrumentation and achieved the highest grades, particularly excelling in subjects such as Pattern Recognition for Smart Systems, Artificial Intelligence for Smart Systems, and Advanced Embedded Systems Design.
   - Thesis title: **Driver assisted steering system for reversing an articulated vehicle.**
   - <a href="theses/msc-thesis.pdf" target="_blank">🗎 View Thesis.</a>
   - <a href="https://www.youtube.com/watch?v=3WWz0k3Fpig" target="_blank"> ▶️ View Project Video.</a>